A Triple Land Conservation Win

 Hours of Operation

 We will have staff present during open hours.
-All visitors will need to register and carry a pass.
+All visitors over the age of 18 must register and carry a pass.

 12001 Empire Grade Santa Cruz, CA

-Visitors are required to register for a free permanent pass.
+Visitors over the age of 18 are required to register for a free permanent pass.
 Pass holders will be notified of property closures, heavy storms, red flag days, conservation harvest events, and private community events.

 Your pass gives you lifetime access to the property, but it can be revoked if the trails are being misused.
 We are encouraging anyone over the age of 18 who will regularly utilize the trails to register for a pass.
 If you are bringing guests who will not regularly visit the property, there will be an option to register for a day pass at the on-site kiosk.
 There is no maximum number of guests.
 Children do not need to register for a pass.